Gianlu03/MoviesRatingsApp/MoviesRatingsApp/Guide/3-HttpHandler.md

 * `APIkey`: the API key used to access the database (set by the constructor)
 * `requestString`: a `String` containing the HTTP request URL that is built step by step
-* `HttpClient`, `HttpRequest` `HttpResponse` are three elements of the http package, all of them are used to prepare the connection, send a request and receive the response from the API
+* `HttpClient`, `HttpRequest` `HttpResponse` are three elements of the HTTP package, all of them are used to prepare the connection, send a request and receive the response from the API

 ---

-Let's now take a look to the constructor, it only takes the APIkey as parameter:
+Let's now take a look to the constructor, it only takes the API key as parameter:

 ```java
 public HttpHandler(String APIkey) {